 Rejoice in the Next Stock Market Correction

-Taking advantage of volatility in the market
+Take advantage of volatility in the market

 The stock market is controlled by people and, as a result, emotions.
 The two most prominent of these are fear and greed.
 Under their sway, the market makes very little sense in the short term.
 On the slightest news of a sales decline or the first glimmer of hope in a clinical trial for a new drug, a company's stock can plummet or skyrocket far beyond the ranges of reason and logic.
 The good news is, this volatility can make you rich.

-A Stock Market Correction may be Based on Emotion, Not Logic
+A Stock Market Correction May Be Based on Emotion, Not Logic

 Presume there is a bookstore in New York City that you wish to purchase.
 The store sells $300,000 worth of books annually and is quite profitable.
 This particular bookstore is painted a light shade of blue.
 Each morning, the investment banker representing the current owners comes to your office and offers to sell you the property for what he believes it is worth on that particular day.